AndrewHathaway/ArrayToPathNamedObject/README.md

 ArrayToPathNamedObject
 ======================

 Converts arrays to objects, but concatenates paths with "_" instead of having object->object.
 Terrible project to name.
 Written originally for a friend who didn't want `$obj->person->follower->photo`.
+An exception will be thrown if conflicting keys are the conflicting.

 ###For example: